 Current Region: Spain (EN)

-Pump housings and gears are made of top quality bronze, shafts are 303 stainless steel.
-Bearings are designed of high performance carbongraphite material selected for wear resistance and long service life.
+Pump housings and gears are made of top quality bronze, shafts are stainless steel 303.
+Bearings are made of high performance carbon-graphite material selected for wear resistance and long service life.
 Gear pumps are positive displacement pumps.
 Each shaft revolution displaces a definite amount of liquid relatively unaffected by the back pressure in the discharge line.
 Shaft speed and flow are directly proportional.
-Recommended pressure limits are 100 PSI for water and non-lubricants, 150 PSI for oil and other lubricants.
-The maximum shaft speed is 1750 RPM.

 Close coupled pumps are mounted directly to the electric motor by means of a suitable adapter bracket.
-The pump drive shaft is connected to the motor shaft by the flexible coupling.
+The pump drive shaft is connected to the motor shaft by a flexible coupling.

 These pumps are suitable for all liquids that are compatible with bronze.
-Most common liquids are water, oil, and mild chemicals in the pH range of 4 to 11.
+Most common liquids are water, oil, and mild chemicals in the pH-range of 4 to 11.
 Viscous liquids require reduced shaft speeds of 1150 RPM or lower.
-(Consult factory.)
-Liquids containing solids, abrasives, powders, or paint pigments are definitely not recommended for gear pumps.
+Consult factory.
+Liquids containing solids, abrasives, powders or paint pigments are definitely not recommended for gear pumps.
 If abrasives are unavoidable, use a very low shaft speed.
-The recommended liquid temperature range is from 32°F to 140°F for best pump life.
-If more extreme temperature conditions exist, factory should be consulted.
+See price book for the recommended liquid temperature range of lip and mechanical seals.
 Freezing of water-filled pumps can cause damage and must be avoided.
 Oils at low temperatures are very viscous requiring a lower speed or extra power.